Shane O'Neill, 3rd Baron O'Neill: Early life and family

 O'Neill was born on 6 February 1907 to The Hon, Arthur O'Neill and his wife Lady Annabel Hungerford Crewe-Milnes.
 His mother was the eldest daughter of Robert Crewe-Milnes, 1st Marquess of Crewe.
 He was educated at Eton College, an all-boys public school in Eton, Berkshire, England.
 He did not attend university.

 His brother Terence was a politician who became Prime Minister of Northern Ireland.

 He married Ann Charteris, granddaughter of the 11th Lord Wemyss, on 6 October 1932.
 They had two children, Hon.
 Raymond Arthur Clanaboy O'Neill (b.
 1933; later 4th Baron O'Neill) and Hon.
 Fionn Frances Bride O'Neill (b.
 1936), who married Sir John Albert Leigh Morgan and had issue.

-After his death, Ann remarried, firstly to the 2nd Lord Rothermere, a press tycoon and former Tory MP, and later to Ian Fleming, the creator of James Bond, as well as having affairs with the Labour politicians Hugh Gaitskell and Roy Jenkins.
+After his death, Ann remarried, first, the 2nd Lord Rothermere, a press tycoon and former Tory MP, and later, Ian Fleming, the creator of James Bond, as well as having affairs with the Labour politicians Hugh Gaitskell and Roy Jenkins.